DulceMariscal/NimbusGeneralization/README.md

 # Nimbus Generalization
- Data Analysis for nimbus generalization project
+ Data analysis of the muscle activity data from nimbus generalization project